 Social Science Teaching Major

-There are three options or paths of study, pending your future career aspirations:
+There are two options or paths of study for social science teaching at UNI, pending your future career aspirations.

 Students are required to take a minimum number of classes from seven content areas: American Government, American History, Economics, Geography, Psychology, Sociology and World History.
 This major leads to the Iowa all-social science endorsement for grades 5-12.

-With this path, students will obtain certification within Iowa for American Government, American History, and World History plus one other social science area for grades 5-12.
+Students will obtain certification within Iowa for American Government, American History and World History plus one other social science area for grades 5-12.
 The fourth area can be selected from Economics, Geography, Psychology or Sociology.
+This major leads to the Iowa endorsements in four areas (Government, US History, World History and one student choice) for grades 5-12.

 UNI's teacher education is, hands-down, the best in the state!